Reconstruction of the event vertex in the PandaX-III experiment with convolution neural network: CNN and network architectures

 \subsection{Energy correction}

-The reconstructed $\hat{z}_{c}$ and $\hat{l}_e$ are applied to correct the energy spectrum event by event for both the $0\nu\beta\beta$ and $\gamma$ datasets, and the performance is shown in Figure~\ref{fig:0vbb_spectrum}. $E_r$ is the raw energy spectrum of the dataset with $l_e$ of 1200~cm, $E_0$ is that of the ideal scenario.
-The difference between $E_r$ and $E_0$ represents the distortion effect due to the limited electron lifetime.
-The shape of the $E_r$ spectrum is distorted and the energy peak becomes blurred for both two datasets.
-The energy spectrum $E_r$ could be corrected to $E_c$ by VGGZ0net, of which the spectrum shape is comparable with that of $E_0$.
+The reconstructed $\hat{z}_{c}$ and $\hat{l}_e$ are applied to correct the energy spectrum event by event for both the $0\nu\beta\beta$ and $\gamma$ datasets, the performance is shown in Figure~\ref{fig:0vbb_spectrum}.
+The $E_r$ is the raw energy of the event affected by the electron loss, and $E_0$ is that of the zero-attachment scenario.
+The $l_e$ of the example dataset is 1200~cm.
+The difference between $E_r$ and $E_0$ represents the electron loss due to the limited electron lifetime.
+The shape of the $E_r$ spectrum is distorted and the energy peak becomes blurred for both datasets.
+The $E_r$ could be corrected to $E_c$ by VGGZ0net, of which the spectrum shape is comparable with that of the $E_0$ spectrum.
 In this way, by just using the background events or calibration sources, the $z_c$ reconstruction accuracy of 11~cm is enough to determine the electron lifetime and realize the energy correction.
 It is beneficial to calibrate and monitor the detector performance, especially during a long-term operation.